Specific media mediums make me smarter and other media mediums make me dumber.

 In fact, this whole list is just sorted by difficulty.
 The harder a medium is to consume (or create, as applicable) the smarter it makes me.
 The difficulty of consuming a medium is dominated by the medium itself.
 Content is a rounding error.

 That feels wrong.
-Intuitive, it makes sense that certain mediums are educational because they facilitate better content.
+Intuitively, it makes sense that certain mediums are educational because they facilitate better content.
 My empirical results indicates the opposite.

 There are a handful of exceptions.
 In particular, downloading certain kinds of videos from YouTube and watching them locally can make me smarter. but even this illustrates the power of the medium.
 Watching YouTube in a web browser has a different effect on me than downloading those exact same videos and watching them with